Afghan Girls Robotics Team

-The Afghan Girls Robotics Team, also known as the Afghan Dreamers, is an all-girl robotics team from Herat, Afghanistan, founded in 2017 by Roya Mahboob and made up of girls between ages 12 and 18 and their mentors.
+The Afghan Girls Robotics Team, also known as the Afghan Dreamers, is an all-girl robotics team from Herat, Afghanistan, founded through the Digital Citizen Fund (DCF) in 2017 by Roya Mahboob and Alireza Mehraban.
+It is made up of girls between ages 12 and 18 and their mentors.
+Several members of the team were relocated to Qatar and Mexico following the fall of Kabul in August 2021.
+A documentary film featuring members of the team, titled Afghan Dreamers, was released by MTV Documentary Films in 2023.

 Origins

-The Afghan Girls Robotics Team was founded in 2017 by Roya Mahboob, who is their coach, mentor and sponsor, and founder of the Digital Citizen Fund (DCF), which is the parent organization for the team.
+The Afghan Girls Robotics Team was co-founded in 2017 by Roya Mahboob, who is their coach, mentor and sponsor, and founder of the Digital Citizen Fund (DCF), which is the parent organization for the team.
 Dean Kamen was planning a 2017 competition in the United States and had recruited Mahboob to form a team from Afghanistan.
 Out of 150 girls, 12 were selected for the first team.
-Before parts were sent by Kamen, they trained in the basement of the home of Mahboob's parents, with scrap metal and without safety equipment under the guidance of their coach, Mahboob's brother Alireza Mehraban.
+Before parts were sent by Kamen, they trained in the basement of the home of Mahboob's parents, with scrap metal and without safety equipment under the guidance of their coach, Mahboob's brother Alireza Mehraban, who is also a co-founder of the team.

 2017 and 2018

 In 2017, six members of the Afghan Girls Robotics Team traveled to the United States to participate in the international FIRST Global Challenge robotics competition.
 Their visas were rejected twice after they made two journeys from Herat to Kabul through Taliban-controlled areas, before officials in the United States government intervened to allow them to enter the United States.
 Customs officials also detained their robotics kits, which left them two weeks to construct their robot, unlike some teams that had more time.
 They were awarded a Silver medal for Courageous Achievement.
 One week after they returned home from the competition, the father of team captain Fatemah Qaderyan, Mohammad Asif Qaderyan, was killed in a suicide bombing.

 After their United States visas expired, the team participated in competitions in Estonia and Istanbul.
 Three of the 12 members participated in the 2017 Entrepreneurial Challenge at the Robotex festival in Estonia, and won the competition for their solar-powered robot designed to assist farmers.
 In 2018, the team trained in Canada, continued to travel in the United States for months and participate in competitions.